changeworld/azure-docs.pl-pl/articles/virtual-machines/windows/instance-metadata-service.md

 ### <a name="validating-that-the-vm-is-running-in-azure"></a>Weryfikowanie, czy maszyna wirtualna jest uruchomiona na platformie Azure

-Dostawcy portalu Marketplace chcą mieć pewność, że ich oprogramowanie jest licencjonowane do uruchamiania tylko na platformie Azure.
-Jeśli ktoś kopiuje dysk VHD do lokalnego, powinien on mieć możliwość wykrycia tej funkcji.
-Dzwoniąc do Instance Metadata Service, dostawcy portalu Marketplace mogą uzyskać podpisane dane, które gwarantują odpowiedź tylko z platformy Azure.
+Marketplace vendors want to ensure that their software is licensed to run only in Azure.
+If someone copies the VHD out to on-premises, then they should have the ability to detect that.
+By calling into Instance Metadata Service, Marketplace vendors can get signed data that guarantees response only from Azure.

 > [!NOTE]
-> Wymaga zainstalowania JQ.
+> Requires jq to be installed.

 **Żądanie**